DHTMLX/docs-todolist/docs/guides/task_users.md

 ![users](../assets/users.png)

-To view the list of people assigned to a task, click on the people avatars.
-To close the opened list, click outside it.
+To view the list of people assigned to a task, click the avatars.
+To close it, click outside the list.

 ## Change task assignees

-Reassign or remove a task assignee after the To Do List initialization in two ways:
+After initialization, reassign or remove a task assignee in one of two ways:

 - through the **Assign to** option of the task menu
 - through the [`assignUser()`](api/methods/assignuser_method.md) and [`unassignUser()`](api/methods/unassignuser_method.md) methods